Third cycle (doctoral) education Training

 Plan a short presentation (max 10 minutes) of the project in English.

 The follow ups are to be performed with one year intervals, except when there is a half-time control, licentiate exam or dissertation already scheduled during the same semester.
+In this case, please refer to section B below.
 The seminar should be around 20 minutes followed by questions and discussion.
 The discussion should preferably be held right after the yearly seminar, but the parties may also agree on a separate time to meet.

 For the student

-1. No later than one week before the seminar you should send your individual study plan, the research plan and the previous follow up form or the half-time control (if applicable) to the chairperson.
+1. No later than one week before the seminar you should send your individual study plan, the research plan and the previous follow up form or the half-time control protocol (if applicable) to the chairperson.
+You should also include a brief summary of your progress during the year.

 2. Together with your main supervisor you should prepare a 20-minute seminar detailing your progress.
 Please bring your own computer to the seminar.